Advertise on this site

 General purpose knives

-* This assumes the steel is properly heat treated.
+* This assumes the steel is

 ** Few factories use 440B steel anymore.